mpact-vzw/ScnSocialAuth/README.md

 Options
 -------
-Make sure to check the options available in ZfcUser: https://github.com/ZF-Commons/ZfcUser#options
+Make sure to check the options available in LmcUser: https://github.com/ZF-Commons/LmcUser#options

 The ScnSocialAuth module has two files that allow you to configure supported providers.
 After installing ScnSocialAuth, copy